 You should now rinse the end of the cutting in cool water.
 If using an end with roots, you can use the optional root stimulator at this time.
 To use this you will strengthen the roots by using the product according to package directions.
 If planting a clean cut, proceed to the next step.

 How to plant your starts:

 Fill your pot (preferably terra cotta) with a quality and nutrient-rich soil.
 You want it to be soil that is well aerated and loose.
 This gives roots the room they need to grow.
 Place the ends of the cutting directly into the soil about ½ inch deep.
 Pack the soil in around the stem.
 You can place several stems per 8-10 inch pot.
 Just keep each cutting 3-4 inches from each other so they have room to grow and spread.

 How to care for your starts:

 You will now start caring for your cuttings so they begin to grow into a full plant.
-Water once a week with a spray bottle or mister to avoid over feeding.
+Water once a week with a spray bottle or mister to avoid overfeeding.
 Keep your soil damp but not saturated.
 You can also begin using a slow release fertilizer (preferably liquid) to give the plants the nutrients they need to get a strong start.
-Place the pot in warm area with ample sun.
+Place the pot in a warm area with ample sun.